dynuporg/mtflycards/readme.txt

 = 25 Themes JQuery-UI preinstalled =
 25 jQuery-UI themes pre-installed and ready to be activated by a convenient selection menu.

-= Wordpress Theme Supported in this release =
-Twenty Ten, Twenty Eleven, Twenty Twelve
+= Compatible with many themes for Wordpress = Compatible with most of the themes for wordpress thanks to a convenient wrapper for the content section of your theme configurable from the page settings of Flycards.

 = Responsive =

-display of cards products which adapt instantly to the width of the element that contains them.
+Compatible with Responsive Wordpress themes, display of cards products which adapt instantly to the width of the 'element that contains them.

 = Multi Languages =